 How should grouping be handled for sections that are reused from other profiles?
 For example several APHP sections are reused in LDHP and this should be called out somewhere, probably in the grouping section, but existing profiles use of the groupings section is not clear or consistent so a new table format should be explored.
 This could also be put in an appendix since it applies to several related profiles.

-In sections X.7, Y.7, Z.7 (mappings to PCC Templates) the orgin of the groups of data elements needs to be called out to show that these data did in fact originate from some sort of standard or at the very least clinical consensus within PCC committee.
+In sections X.7, Y.7, Z.7 (mappings to PCC Templates) the origin of the groups of data elements needs to be called out to show that these data did in fact originate from some sort of standard or at the very least clinical consensus within PCC committee.

+In the Newborn Discharge Summary (NDS) and Post-Partum Visit Summary (PPVS) profiles, the Labor and Delivery Events section is described much more inclusively than the description in this profile.
+Specific data elements are now distributed between various sections rather than all grouped in the Labor and Delivery Events section.
+For example, medications administered is now a separate section, as is maternal complications which are now included in the problems section.
+Episiotomies, c-sections etc are now in the procedures and interventions subsection of Labor and Delivery Events.
+The content of these sections will need to be reconciled between the two profiles.

+MCH is dependent on LDS to provide a disposition of the newborn upon transfer from the birthing suite.
+Possible value sets may include: transfer to Newborn ICU; transfer to well newborn nursery; transfer to tertiary facility.
+This has been captured in MDS as newborn disposition at maternal discharge, however MCH needs this data at the time of transfer from the birthing suite.
+This still needs to be addressed.

 Closed Issues